-For rail investments undertaken as a result of the federal American Reinvestment and Recovery Act (ARRA) in 2009, \$369 million is provided to complete work that will allow for two additional Amtrak roundtrips between Seattle and Portland, for increased on-time performance, and a 10 minute reduction in travel time.
+For rail investments undertaken as a result of the federal American Reinvestment and Recovery Act (ARRA) in 2009, \$369 million is provided to complete work that will allow for two additional Amtrak roundtrips between Seattle and Portland, for increased on-time performance and a 10 minute reduction in travel time.

-For transit and other modes, the proposed budget provides a total of \$104 million for special needs transportation grants, rural mobility grants, regional mobility grants, vanpool grants, commute trip reduction grants, and administrative activities.
-About \$21 million is provided for bicycle and pedestrian safety and Safe Routes to Schools grants.
-The amounts provided for transit and other modes are consistent with past budgets, except that the Regional Mobility Grant program increases by \$10 million.
+For transit and other modes, the proposed budget provides a total of \$114 million for special needs transportation grants, rural mobility grants, regional mobility grants, vanpool grants, commute trip reduction grants, and administrative activities.
+About \$28 million is provided for bicycle and pedestrian safety and Safe Routes to Schools grants.
+The amounts provided for the Regional Mobility Grant program and special needs transit grants each reflect increases of \$10 million from 2013-15 levels.

-For the Washington State Patrol (WSP), the proposed budget provides \$2 million to rehabilitate the WSP Training Academy's drive course and another \$2 million to begin a phased-in replacement of 200 evidential breath test instruments statewide.
+For the Washington State Patrol (WSP), the proposed budget provides \$2 million to rehabilitate the WSP Training Academy's drive course.
+Funding is provided to continue the Target Zero teams in Spokane and Yakima counties.
+The agency will use existing appropriation authority to begin a phased-in replacement of 200 evidential breath test instruments statewide.